queilawithaQ/lightning-rfc/proposals/route-blinding.md

 * Intermediate nodes in the blinded route MUST NOT learn the `node_id` or `scid` of other intermediate nodes except for their immediate predecessor or successor.
 * Intermediate nodes in the blinded route MUST NOT learn their distance to the recipient `N(r)`.
-* Senders MUST NOT learn the real `node_id`s and `scid`s of the blinded intermediate hops after the introduction point `N(0)`.
+* Senders MUST NOT learn the real `node_id` and `scid` of the blinded intermediate hops after the introduction point `N(0)`.
-* If `N(r)` creates multiple blinded routes to herself, senders MUST NOT be able to tell that these routes lead to the same recipient (unless this information is leaked by higher layers of the protocol, such as using the same `payment_hash`).
+* If `N(r)` creates multiple blinded routes to herself, senders MUST NOT be able to tell that these routes lead to the same recipient (unless of course this information is leaked by higher layers of the protocol, such as using the same `payment_hash`).

 ### Encrypted recipient data